 When the developers release security updates or enhance functionality, the WordPress platform and plugins will need to be updated.
-Outdated and vulnerable software is a security risk and one of the top reasons for WordPress sites getting hacked.
+Outdated and vulnerable software is a security risk and one of the top reasons for WordPress websites getting hacked.
 It is super important to keep WordPress and all themes and plugins updated to the latest versions.

 WordPress provides automatic background updates for security releases.
 You will still need to update major releases manually.
 Only core WordPress files will be included in automatic updates, not themes or plugins.
-You will get an email notification when your site has undergone an automatic update, equally you will receive an email notification if an automatic update fails.
+You will get an email notification when your site has undergone an automatic update, equally you will receive an email notification if an automatic WordPress update fails.

 When updating here are the stages you should follow:

-1: Back Up Your Website
+1: Back Up Your Website (If your host does not do this for you)

-2: Turn Caching Off
+2: Turn Caching Off (If you have a caching plugin)

 Deactivate your caching plugin if you have one.
 In most cases this will be W3 Total Cache, Super Cache, or Quick Cache.

-3: Carry Out Your Updates
+3: Carry Out Your WordPress Updates

 To update your WordPress version manually or to update your themes and plugins, click the Updates link underneath the Dashboard menu on the left hand side.